aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

-* You are an organization responsible for distributing electrical power to peoples homes.
-With an increasing number of consumers generating their own renewable energy and selling it back, can you  partition the grid into communities as to minimize power losses? [^3]
+* You have a protein-protein interaction network.
+Can you find polypeptide chains which are responsible for generating some biological process? [^3]

 * You have a database of drug-gene interactions.
-Can you find clusters of genes and drugs which correspond to some pharmacological pathway?[^4]
+Can you find pharacological pathways by looking at clusters of genes and drugs?[^4]